rahhulramc/Big_files_in_system/README.md

 # Big_files_in_system
-select folder to find the top10 big files in a specified folder.
+Select folder to find the top10 big files in a specified folder.
+Requirement: python, wxpython